 The following discussion of the radiological conditions is simplified for the sake of brevity and clarity.
 For a detailed analysis of the situation, the reader is referred to the original data shown in YVONNE figures in Appendix II.
-Analytical data for each of the profile sampling locations is also presented in the YVONNE A and B sections of Appendix II.
+Analytical data for each of the profile sampling locations is also presented in the

+YVONNE A and B sections of Appendix II.
 To aid in visualizing the threedimensional distribution of plutonium on the northern half of YVONNE, the plutonium profile data have been plotted in Figs. 29-37, each of which represents a section either across the island or through a portion of its length.

-A careful review of the 239 Pu activities measured in soil samples collected within this area reveals that a significant fraction of the activity is situated along the ocean side of the island between Locations 104 and 117.
+A careful review of the 239Pu activities measured in soil samples collected within this area reveals that a significant fraction of the activity is situated along the ocean side of the island between Locations 104 and 117.
 Within this area, the activities generally exceed 100 pCi/g to depths of 30 cm or more.
 These relatively high contamination levels appear to penetrate furthest inland along the Location 112-116 cross section, as evidenced by activity levels of greater than 100 pCi/g to depths of 50 cm at Location 113 and 10 cm at Location 114.
-Elevated 239 Pu activities are also observed to a lesser extent along the lagoon side of the island.
+Elevated 239Pu activities are also observed to a lesser extent along the lagoon side of the island.
 Activities exceeding 100 pCi/g were measured to depths of 20 cm within a narrow strip situated along Locations 111, 116, 120, and 125.
 An additional area of interest may be noted at depths of 60-90 cm beneath the surface within the island's interior.
 A strip, estimated to be as much as 100-200 ft wide, may be delineated at Locations 110 and intersecting Locations 114 and 115.
-The 239 Pu activities generally exceed 10 pCi/g within the strip, with an observed maximum of value of 70 pCi/g.
+The 239Pu activities generally exceed

+10 pCi/g within the strip, with an observed maximum of value of 70 pCi/g.

-The 239Pu activities measured in the samples collected along the line running up the center of the island to the CACTUS crater are significantly lower than those measured within the QUINCE area.
+The 239 Pu activities measured in the samples collected along the line running up the center of the island to the CACTUS crater are significantly lower than those measured within the QUINCE area.
 For instance, activities exceeding 100 pCi/g were measured only on the surface at Location 134.
-Except for minor variations, the 239Pu activities range from throughout northern YVONNE.
-Generally, the 90 Sr activities range between 1 and 5 pCi/g within the top 50 cm and less than 1 pCi/g beneath this depth.
-The activities of 137 Cs and 60 Co are similar in magnitude and usually range between 0.1 and 2 pCi/g.
+Except for minor variations, the 239Pu activities range from where activities range typically between 10 and 150 pCi/g.

 5 to 30 pCi/g within the top 30 cm between Locations 132 and 142.
-Slightly higher activities, however, were measured at Locations 143, 144, and 146, along the CACTUS crater-to-lagoon cross section, where activities range typically between 10 and 150 pCi/g.
+Slightly higher activities, however, were measured at Locations 143, 144, and 146, along the CACTUS crater-to-lagoon cross section, throughout northern YVONNE.
+Generally, the 90Sr activities range between 1 and 5 pCi/g within the top 50 cm and less than 1 pCi/g beneath this depth.
+The activities of 137Cs and 60Co are similar in magnitude and usually range between 0.1 and 2 pCi/g.